-- 1. The court in a CHINS case has entered a finding that reasonable efforts for family preservation or reunification are not required; - 2.
-The child has been removed from the parent for at least six (6) months under a Dispositional Decree; - 3.
-[REVISED] A child has been removed from the home as a result of the child being an alleged CHINS no less than 15 of the most recent 22 months;
+- 1. The court in a CHINS case has entered a finding that reasonable efforts for family preservation or reunification are not required; or - 2.
+The child has been removed from the parent for at least six (6) months under a Dispositional Decree; or - 3.
+A child has been removed from the home as a result of the child being an alleged CHINS no less than 15 of the most recent 22 months; or